Sanrax/flashcart-guides/docs/tutorials/akmenu-next.md

         - `_nds` folder
         - `akmenu-next.cia`

-    1. Open the FBI app, go to your SD card, find and install the `akmenu-next.cia` file.
+    1. Open the FBI app, go to your SD card, and find the `akmenu-next.cia` file.
+Select the cia, then choose "Install and Delete CIA".

     1. Launch the `akmenu-next` application from the 3DS home screen.

+    !!! tip

-If it does not appear, restart your 3DS.
+        If AKMenu-Next does not appear on your 3DS home screen after installing the cia, restart your 3DS.

     #### Cheats